pluvial/svelte-adapter-deno/README.md

 - `allow-read` - allow file system read access (can be further restricted to include just the necessary directories)
 - `allow-net` - allow network access (can be further restricted to include just the necessary domains)

-Additionally, `--no-check` is used to avoid problems with typechecking upstream dependencies.
+Additionally, `--no-check` can be used if deno complains while typechecking upstream dependencies.

 <details>
 	<summary>Related Deno issues</summary>